 Happy Anniversary, Papal Artifacts!
 And congratulations to our Curator!

-This is a gifted man whom we thank and honor today on his feast day.
+This is a gifted man, a prayerful man, a man of infinite courtesy, whom we thank and honor today on his feast day.

 Watch the EWTN Live interview with Father Richard Kunst which aired on Wednesday, August 4, 2010.